Buying a new car

 The amount of tax depends on the type of car you have bought.
 For new cars, motor tax is calculated on the vehicle’s CO2 emissions.
 When taxing a new or imported car, you will need to provide the RF100 form (from the motor dealer).

-Find out more in our page on motor tax.
+Find out more about motor tax.

 By law, you must have motor insurance before you can drive in a public place and you must display the insurance disc on the windscreen.
 It is a serious offence to drive without insurance.
 If you do, you could be fined, have penalty points put on your driving licence, or be disqualified from driving.

-Find out more in our page on motor insurance.
+Find out more about motor insurance.

 Vehicle labellingA colour-coded labelling system for new cars shows their carbon dioxide (CO2) emissions.
 These labels are displayed on, or near, any new car for sale.